- Boards & Committees

-The application form (PDF) can be filled out online, then printed and signed, or a paper copy can be obtained from the Department of Land Use, Health and Development in the Town Office Building.
+The application form (PDF) can be filled out online, then printed and signed, or a paper copy can be obtained from the Department of Land Use, Housing, and Development in the Town Office Building.
 Directions for completion and necessary additional documentation are included with the application.

 Under Chapter 78A, the Turning Mill NCD Commission must issue a Certificate of Non-Applicability, Certificate of Compatibility or Certificate of Hardship before any external alterations can be made.

 Reviewable construction projects, which would require a Certificate of Compatibility or Hardship, meet the criteria below and visible from a public way: